darryltanzil/spot-boston-dynamics/README.md

 # Boston Dynamics Senior Companion

-For Stanford's TreeHacks 2024, we created Boston Dynamics software which uses object & face recognition combined with Open AI's artificial intelligence to allow seniors and the visually impaired to read signage they wouldn't be able to otherwise.
+For Stanford's TreeHacks 2024, we created Boston Dynamics software which uses object & face recognition combined with Open AI's vision and turbo preview AI models to allow seniors and the visually impaired to read signage they wouldn't be able to otherwise.

 ## What it does
 The user states "Hey Spot, can you move a little closer?" and Spot, the dynamic robot comes towards him.
 Spot acts as the user's eyes, analyzing the environment through a series of snapshots and software which determines whether to move closer and rotate its head in any direction.
 Once a clear view of the signage/poster is seen, Spot states what the contents of the signage is through the speakers attached on its back.